Caboosh/CPU-Purple-Heart/docs/source/install(debian-based).rst

 as Python 3.6 is in the universe repo for these versions of ubuntu.

 17.10 and up have 3.6 installed by default.

+Then, we need to download Nep, you can do this however you want, but i'd downloading the latest release of the bot from the releases, and extracting the bot to a place you can easily access, such as your desktop.